Brother.

 I said it again, more directly this time, with more urgency and slower, as articulately as possible.
 With a kind of effort that suggested she was moving through something thick and resistant, she lifted her head and turned toward me.
 Her face was marked by the collision.
 From her mouth and nose were spit, and snot, and blood, and for a moment she stared at me with empty eyes.
 Perhaps, to her, I was not someone who had just opened her door, but simply another figure appearing within whatever space she now occupied.
 I told her again that she needed to get out of the car.
 There was a pause, and then, with a voice that struggled to form even slurred, jumbled words, she spoke.
 My brother.
 I love you.
 Kiss me.
 I just stood there.

 Eventually, she managed to free herself from the seat, and as she stepped onto the pavement, the belt still engaged behind her, for a brief moment, there was a sense of relief.
-That immediate danger had passed.
+The immediate danger was passing.
 But the situation had become more complicated in another way, and as she pulled loose, I realized that the seatbelt had claimed the clothing below Cindy’s waist, with the exception of one shoe and both socks.
 I noticed the shoe lying on the ground.
 A popular soccer shoe, red with three white stripes.

-There is something in us that knows when we are exposed, something that reaches immediately for covering, as though we were made with that awareness.
+There is something in us that knows when we are exposed, something that reaches immediately for covering, as though that awareness was somehow woven into the fabric of our person.
 And yet, over time, that sense can erode, worn down by repetition or circumstance, until what once would have been unbearable becomes almost unnoticeable.
 In this exposed state, now with her attention shifted fully toward me, with arms extended she began to move in my direction, repeating her refrain.
 As she closed the distance between us, I stepped back.
 Please sit down, I said, gesturing toward the sidewalk.
 She continued forward.
 Please, have a seat, I said again.
 There was no change.

-As she moved toward me, I found myself backpedaling, weaving around parked cars, making sure to maintain space between us.
+As she moved toward me, I found myself backpedaling, weaving around parked cars, making sure to keep some space between Cindy and myself.
 As I passed our van, I was reminded that my kids were still inside, watching, witness to all that was happening.
 I was struck with the realization that I’d become so caught up in the scene that I’d forgotten my children.
 Church planting in hard places is often spoken about in ways that make it sound noble, and in many ways it is.
 But there are moments when what is required is not vision or strategy, but simply being present in what you would not have chosen to see, and not turning away.
 It is a work that often involves layered exposure.
 As I passed by, I repeated what I’d said before to my kids.
 Stay inside.
-Do not open the doors.
+Do NOT open the doors.

 In a matter of minutes, I stood in front of the room and welcomed the congregation to our service.